zevanty/hw-hapmap/README.md

 # Usage
 When the user starts the program (`HapMapProject.java`), the user will be given a menu of which algorithm to perform the search.
 The user also must specify the file location of the reference sequence and provide a subsequence to search for.
 All my algorithms filter out non-ATCG characters.
 After a user performs a search, the user can search again using different sequences.
 For the file index search, the user has the option to either build a new index or use an existing one.

+# Sample Data
+To generate a sample data for testing, run either the perl or python script located in the `util` folder and it will generate a `sample-sequence.txt` file that contains a random DNA sequence with invalid characters as well.